dorkamotorka/ebpf-labs/labs/misc-course/user-space-event-delivery-2197d020/index.md

 kind: info
 ---

-💡 And you need to make sure that it works for you that you won’t see the last N-1 samples, until the Nth sample arrives.
-This might or might not be a big deal for your particular case.
+💡 Keep in mind you won’t see the last N-1 samples until the Nth arrives, which may or may not matter in your case.

-One other configurable option of perf buffer is also to be able to overwrite old samples, once full instead of dropping them.
+Additionally, perf buffer also lets you overwrite old samples when full, using the `Overwritable` option, instead of dropping them.
 ::

-ringbuf went a different route with this. `bpf_ringbuf_output()` and `bpf_ringbuf_submit()` accept an extra flags argument and you can specify either:
+Ringbuf further improves on this concept, where `bpf_ringbuf_submit()` (and `bpf_ringbuf_output()`) accept an extra flags argument as discussed above:
 - `0`: Default value, which performs adaptive notification depending on whether the user-space consumer is lagging behind or not
-- `BPF_RB_NO_WAKEUP`: Don't wake up user space handler and avoid the interrupt
+- `BPF_RB_NO_WAKEUP`: Don't wake up user space handler (and avoid the interrupt)
 - `BPF_RB_FORCE_WAKEUP`: Force sending a wake up notification

- which will send notifications only when a configurable amount of data is enqueued in the ring buffer.

 In practice, no flag is a good and safe default, but if you need to get an extra performance, manually controlling data notifications depending on your custom criteria (e.g., amount of enqueued data in the buffer) might give you a big boost in performance.